 The three year forecast for the Corporation's revenue and expenses across all programs is presented on the following page in Table 1, followed by a description of key assumptions.
 It summarizes funding, performance, service hours, passengers and full-time employee equivalents (FTE) forecasts for BC Transit corporately over the Service Plan period.
-Actuals for 2003/04 are based on audited financial statements.
-The current forecast for 2004/05 and the forecasts forward to 2007/08 are based on corporate financial forecasting models.
+Actuals for 2003/04 and 2004/05 are based on audited financial statements.
+The forecasts forward to 2007/08 are based on corporate financial forecasting models.
 Ridership estimates are based on industry-standard, statistically valid counting methodologies.